mayadata-io/culture/PLEDGE.md

 - Chandan Kumar, signed the pledge on 17-Sep-2019.
 - Niladri Halder, signed the pledge on 01-October-2019.
 - Brian Matheson, signed the pledge on 15-January-2020, but probably should have signed back in October
+- Saranya Jena, signed the pledge on 02-June-2020
 - Sahil Raja, signed the pledge on 02-June-2020.
 - Abhishek Agarwal, signed the pledge on 02-JUne-2020.
 - Abhinandan Purkait, signed the pledge on 02-June-2020.
 - Soumya Ghosh Dastidar, signed the pledge on 02-June-2020.
 - Prithvi Raj, signed the pledge on 03-June-2020